 The art of living in peace is recognizing we are all connected.
 Somewhere in there we must find that balance.

-I define PTSD as-desensitization to the point past numbness, a disconnect not only at the prefrontal cortex governing rational thinking but a simultaneous disconnect from “a way” back to the heart.
+Post Traumatic Stress Disorder (PTSD) is the body’s response to acute horror and stress, a desensitization to the point past numbness, a disconnect not only at the prefrontal cortex governing rational thinking but a simultaneous disconnect from “a way” back to the heart.
 The hormonal cascades that erupt are most often from sustained or recurring trauma or predisposition.
 Meditation and sitting is difficult if your mind is racing caught in a trauma loop.
 This is what brought me originally to movement, until I learned I was safe enough to not keep running.
 And then through physical therapy and yoga where movements became refined into smaller movements and standing still, I could sit a bit more.
 In working with veterans and adult survivors of abuse this pattern also proved to be the case.
 What became important then and even more so now, was to provide a safe space, a“safety house” between me and the other person, to let the person know that they were cared for through basic fundamental things everyone knows, like looking at trees, breathing, and movement, and eventually hands on care if that was our contract.

 🙏🏽 -Rita Naomi